lanl/dfnWorks/internal/Documentation/sphinx-docs/source/pydfnworks.rst

 .. _dfnWorks-python-chapter:

-pydfnWorks: the dfnWorks python package
+pydfnworks: the dfnWorks python package
 ========================================

-The pydfnWorks package allows the user to easily run dfnWorks from the command line and  call dfnWorks within other python scripts.
-Because pydfnWorks is a package, users can call individual methods from the package easily.
+The pydfnworks package allows the user to easily run dfnWorks from the command line and  call dfnWorks within other python scripts.
+Because pydfnworks is a package, users can call individual methods from the package easily.

-The pydfnWorks must be setup by the user using the following command in the directory dfnWorks-Version2.0/pydfnWorks/ :
+The pydfnworks must be setup by the user using the following command in the directory ``dfnWorks-Version2.0/pydfnworks/`` :

-python setup.py install (if the user has admin privileges), OR:
+``python setup.py install`` (if the user has admin privileges), OR:

-python setup.py install --user (if the user does not have admin privileges):
+``python setup.py install --user`` (if the user does not have admin privileges):

-The documentation below includes all the methods and classes of the pydfnWorks package.
+The documentation below includes all the methods and classes of the pydfnworks package.

 dfnWorks
 ----------
-.. autoclass:: pydfnWorks.dfnWorks
+.. autoclass:: pydfnworks.dfnWorks
     :members:

 dfnGen